garrandall/popular-music-data/tracks/party-lights-natalie-cole.md

 I see the party lights
 Shining in the night
-Ooh, make me feel all right
+Oh, make me feel all right
 Can't you see them
 Can't you see them

 I see the party lights
 Shining in the night
-Ooh, yeah, out of sight
+Oh, yeah, out of sight

 I see the party lights
 Shining in the night